gitpatil2025/capstone-IMPAIML-2501/README.md

 This back-and-forth, coupled with the tedious nature of gathering and processing information, can lead to frustration for both the claimant and the insurance provider.
 To streamline and improve the car insurance claims process, Machine Learning, specifically Deep Learning and Computer Vision, can be leveraged to automate damage assessments and detect fraudulent claims.

-In addition, this model can be extended in building insurance
+In addition, this model can be extended for use in building insurance by adapting it to detect and classify structural damage in property images, enabling automated claim processing, damage severity assessment, and fraud detection in residential and commercial insurance workflows

 ## PROCESS
 Users can submit car images via a chatbot or mobile app.
 The model then processes these images in four stages: